murchandamus/bips/bip-update-process.md

 complete copy of the archive.

-The BIPs repository does not aim to track acceptance[^acceptance], adoption, or community consensus on BIPs except to provide a quick overview of BIP statuses (see below) to visitors.
+The BIPs repository does not aim to track acceptance[^acceptance], adoption, or community consensus on BIPs except to provide a quick overview of BIP statuses (see [Workflow](#workflow) below) to visitors.

+## Motivation

+BIP 2 is over eight years old and was written when different concerns were pressing to the Bitcoin community.
+The BIP 2 process seems to have been fashioned to facilitate design and activation of protocol changes.
+In the past years, BIPs more often describe interoperable features beyond the base protocol.
+We have had multiple debates about the role of BIP Editors, and some aspects of the process specified by BIP 2 that did not seem to achieve the intended goal.
+This proposal sunsets aspects of the BIP 2 process that did not achieve broad adoption, reduces the judgment calls assigned the BIP Editor role, and delineates the BIP Types more cleanly.

 ## What is a BIP?